 You cannot operate a spa chemical free!

 The importance of proper chemical maintenance of your spa cannot be stressed enough.
-Proper chemical care is not only critical for user safety and hygiene, but also to prevent damage to equipment due to poor maintenance.
+Proper chemical care is not only critical for user safety and hygiene, but also to prevent damage to equipment.

 Spas are often overlooked when compared with pools, as far as chemicals are concerned, by pool shop professionals, and owners alike.
 They are very different from pools in chemical requirements.

 Proper chemical maintenance for spas is broken into 3 main categories -

 Sanitation is achieved in a number of ways, some more effective than others in particular applications.
 The most popular effective methods are listed below.